-The Company is currently focused on finalizing the NI 43-101 Technical Report and accompanying feasibility study, to enable the project participants to consider the findings.
-The feasibility study is anticipated to establish the basis of a development plan for the Star - Orion South Diamond Project.
-On the expectation the development plan will be approved, the Company is pursuing options to finance its portion of the project.
+The Feasibility Study is anticipated to establish the basis of a development plan for the Star - Orion South Diamond Project.
+On the expectation the development plan will be approved, the Company is continuing with the environmental permitting process, performing certain confirmatory work and pursuing options to finance its portion of the project.

-The rising price for rough diamonds is being driven by tightening supply-demand fundamentals, which may become more pronounced in the future as old mines decline in production and close and limited new projects are developed to take their place.
+The increase to rough diamond prices since the February 2011 pricebook that was used in the Feasibility Study is being driven by tightening supply-demand fundamentals, which may become more pronounced in the future as old mines decline in production and close and limited new projects are developed to take their place.
 The potential of future diamond prices to increase at a significant pace over the next several years will benefit the long-term nature of the Company's proposed project and future prospects from the Fort à la Corne area.

-As of August 11, 2011, the Company had approximately \$19.2 million in cash and cash equivalents and short-term investments (excluding the \$2.6 million in restricted cash).
-A portion of the Company's cash and cash equivalents and short-term investments will be used for the continuation of the EIA process, the funding of certain site power design and engineering costs, carrying out on-going administration and environmental rehabilitation of exploration and evaluation properties as well as for general corporate matters.
-Cash and cash equivalents and short-term investments may also be used to fund various other exploration and evaluation activities, to purchase certain assets or to acquire and explore additional properties as opportunities warrant.
+As of November 10, 2011, the Company had approximately \$16.9 million in cash and cash equivalents and short-term investments (excluding the \$2.6 million in restricted cash).
+A portion of the Company's cash and cash equivalents and short-term investments will be used to advance the project.
+This includes the continuation of the EIA process, the funding of certain site power design and engineering costs, carrying out on-going administration and environmental rehabilitation of exploration and evaluation properties as well as for general corporate and project financing matters.